Box074/HKBuildUtils/README.md

 To avoid errors, this automatically disables the reference to MMHOOK_Assembly-CSharp that comes with MAPI

 MonoModHookHelper (including those that come with MAPI) will be merged into the mod assembly by Fody in the build, no need to publish additional files

-#### Set game path

-Set game paths to use game files directly instead of downloading them again.

-HKBuildUtils will look for the game directory in the following order

-(1.)
-The contents of hkpath.txt under the project folder or its ancestor folder

-(2.) `HollowKnightRefs` defined in the project file

-> Note:
-> 1. (1.) will be used if both (1.) and (2.) are found, you can disable (1.) and use (2.) by using `<DisableOverwriteHollowKnightRefs>true</DisableOverwriteHollowKnightRefs>`
-> 2. If neither of them exists or the directory they specify does not exist, it will be considered as a build in CI, and the dependent mods and HKMAPI will be downloaded to the `~ModLibrary` folder under the project folder during the build

 ### Merger with HKMirror